What is Customer Education & Why You Can’t Afford to Neglect It

-- Installing a help widget onto your website or product, so customers always have a quick solution to any problem.
+- Installing a help widget on your website or product so customers always have a quick solution to any problem.

 - Sending frequent customer feedback surveys to gauge their satisfaction.
 If they feel unsure about your product, reach out to them and let them know you are working to solve their query.

-A successful customer relationship starts with trust, and that ultimately leads to customer loyalty.
+A successful customer relationship starts with trust, ultimately leading to customer loyalty.

-The quicker your customers learn your product and use it to their full advantage, the faster they will see results.
+The faster your customers learn and use your product to their full advantage, the faster they will see results.
 Waiting for answers, misusing your product, or getting fed up and logging out completely are all things that prevent product adoption.
 Providing customers with information from the start will eliminate confusion and produce confident users.

-A recent customer experience report showed that 83% of consumers had experienced customer service issues like having to repeat themselves, difficulty using self-service, and trouble accessing an agent.
-Of the businesses surveyed, 68% agreed that their customer service struggles to keep up with support queries.
+A 2018 customer experience report showed that 83 percent of consumers had experienced customer service issues like having to repeat themselves, difficulty using self-service, and trouble accessing an agent.
+Of the businesses surveyed, 68 percent agreed that their customer service struggles to keep up with support queries.

 A comprehensive customer education strategy can proactively resolve common questions or troubleshooting needs, leading to happier customers.
 Not only will customers feel satisfied, but your employees will field fewer monotonous questions and have time for other pressing projects.

-In addition to the self-help feature mentioned above, it’s also helpful to incorporate a chatbot with AI capabilities.
+In addition to self-help features, it’s also helpful to incorporate a chatbot with AI capabilities.
 Customers can ask these bots common questions and eliminate the need to pick up a phone and wait for a customer support representative.
 When in doubt, a frequently asked question section in your training manual can also help with common concerns.

-A recent Forrester report revealed customer education drove a 7.4% increase in customer retention.
+A 2019 Forrester report revealed that customer education drove a 7.4 percent increase in customer retention.
 A strong training program reduces churn for several reasons:

 - Customers see no value in products they don’t know how to use, and consumers won’t keep spending money on products that don’t benefit them.